simon-says-test/simon-says-test.github.io/_posts/2020-04-21-migrating-and-securing-postgres-db.md

     * Administrator account:
       * Admin username `<username>` (Store in KeePass)
       * Password: `<password>` (Store in KeePass)
- 1. Once deployed, update `Connection security` to whitelist the IP address of the machine from which to perform the migration.
+ 1. Once deployed, update `Connection security` to whitelist the IP address of the machine from which to perform the migration and the app services which connect to the database server.

 ### Creating the permissions model
 New databases are created with a default `public` schema.
 When using PG Admin, it is easier to restore to a schema with same name and then rename the schema afterwards.
 The steps below, therefore, setup the user permissions model on the public schema: